15 Jan Integrated Body Approach – Assessment and Treatment for the Whole Body

-This technique looks at the whole body, listens to the whole person and feels for fascial restrictions limiting how you move.
+This technique looks at the whole body, listens to the whole person, and feels for fascial restrictions limiting how you move.

-The assessment is followed up with selecting a “meaningful task”, that is the activity that causes you most pain, or a derivative of it.
+The assessment is followed up with selecting a “meaningful task”, that is the activity that causes you the most pain, or a derivative of it.
 A particular movement will challenge your body and show up the area(s) causing your problem.

 The treatment approach includes

-2. Re-Alignment – postural correction and education, proprioception – feeling for centering of joints, and muscular balance
+2. Re-Alignment – postural correction and education, proprioception – feeling for centering of joints, and muscular balance.

 4. Movement /Exercises can be progressed and you will be able to return to your normal activities, or modified if necessary.
-Beginning with everyday living tasks which may include office work, lifting children, getting out of bed in the morning, walking etc to performing your sport with optimal function free of pain.
+Beginning with everyday living tasks which may include office work, lifting children, getting out of bed in the morning, walking, etc to performing your sport with optimal function free of pain.

 This total body approach includes education and a home exercise program so you can largely treat yourself in the future and prevent re-occurrence.